amerocu/cookitter/README.md

 The use case is to aid the design of books with holes, holes needs to be mirrored from one side to the other side of the same page.

-To allow Cookitter to understand your project, artbooks that needs to be mirrored should be name accordinly to this format: `CK-<page_number>-<side_lette>`.
+To allow Cookitter to work in your project some preparation is needed:

+1. Artbooks that needs their emelents to be mirrored should be name accordinly to this format: `CK-<page_number>-<side_lette>`.

    For example the first side of the first page should be called `CK-1-A` while the second side will be `CK-1-B`.

-All holes needs to be in one top level layer called `cookie`.

-All copyed holes will be saved insde the layer called `cutter`.
+2. Create a layer called `cookie` to hold your elements.

+3. Create a layer called `cutter` in which Cookiecutter will place all mirrored elements.

 ## Todo

-### Important
+### Important\

+- feat: simplify UI.

 ### Needed